-The City of Ashland completed the 2020 Comprehensive Plan which will review zoning ordinances and land use controls.
-The Community & Economic Development Department has worked with Comprehensive Plan consultants to advocate for affordable housing.
+The City of Ashland is currently preparing a new Comprehensive Plan (expected completion Spring 2020) which will visit zoning ordinances and land use controls.
+The Community & Economic Development Department has been working with Comprehensive Plan consultants to advocate for affordable housing.